charleskoffler/clprolf-public/articles/clprolf_introduc.md

 * systems requiring strong predictability and structural discipline.

 Clprolf introduces explicit structural constraints through predefined roles and natures.

-These constraints are intentional and form part of the language’s philosophy.
+These constraints are intentional and form part of the framework’s philosophy.

 Developers who prefer unrestricted class modeling and complete architectural freedom may find traditional object-oriented languages more suitable.